In Defense of Project Management For Software Teams - Slashdot

 How do Slashdot readers feel about project management for software teams?

-Bad product manager / bad product (Score:3)
+Bad product manager / bad product (Score:5, Insightful)

 I've seen a bad project manager deliver bad products.